storacha/RFC/rfc/indexing-design.md

 After publishing an index, any user looking for content can query for the blob-index of that content.
 The user can read the blob-index to determine what data shard needs to be retrieved, and then asks for the location of that shard.

-Finally the user uses the shard location, with range information from the blob index, to retrieve a specific piece of data from w3s.
+Finally the user uses the shard location, with range information from the blob-index, to retrieve a specific piece of data from the network.

 ## Index Query